Frequently Asked Questions

 Other key features include:

-- Exceptional scholars: Learning from Benedictine University’s world-class faculty and distinguished visiting scholars and executives from leading universities and companies around the globe
+- Exceptional scholars: Learning from Benedictine University’s world-class faculty and distinguished visiting scholars from leading universities around the globe

 - A cohort of executives: Engaging in the classroom with an exceptional group of peers — experienced executives like yourself who share a passion for values-driven leadership